adamsjr8576/Project2_NumberGuesser/README.md

 Behaviors:

--Users must be able to define a range for their guess using the max and min fields.
+- Users must be able to define a range for their guess using the max and min fields.
 Update button must update the listed range, and must not work when either input contains a non-numerical value, and must show an error if the max is smaller than the min.

 - A random number must be generated when the update button is clicked.